nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 - Reflection: Our models worked, but they are not conventional uses of Bag of Words or TF-IDF.
 The mentors explained to us the conventions and which parts of our code that we could improve.

 **Research Group Meeting (Undergrads)**
-- Monday Nov 14: Text Classification Model Progress Check (Virtual)
+- Monday Nov 14: Text Classification Model Progress Check- exchanged ideas and helped each other fix bugs (Virtual)
-- Wednesay Nov 16: Text Classification Model Finalization (In-Person)
+- [Wednesay Nov 16: Text Classification Model Finalization & Revise Proposal (In-Person)] (https://docs.google.com/document/d/1RYQG6mx5mbA8hwumKXg3fXIxW1G_2asDkg1xo9kUVBo/edit?usp=sharing)

 ## Weekly Goals:
 - [X] Draft Evaluation and Implementation Plan